 “Christian,” I whine.
 “I have patients to see today.”
-His hands slip to my butt and he starts to fondle my hole.
+His hands slip to my butt and he starts to fondle my rosette.
 Now how would he know I would like that?
 I reflexively move my hips against his hand.

 “Do you still want me to stop?” he says, his voice deep and smooth like caramel.

-“Are you sure?” he taunts, his voice controlled and he sticks his index finger in my ass, massaging gently.
+“Are you sure?” he taunts, his voice controlled, and he sticks his index finger in my ass, massaging gently.

 “Aah!
 Yes!
 Yes!
 I’m sure!”
 I exclaim, panting now.

 “Oh, baby!
 This turns me on so much!” he says as he begins a deeper stroke into me, his finger massaging me closer and closer to orgasm.
 I don’t know which one to focus on, his finger deliciously stimulating my ass or the incredible stroke of his cock.